 59. Professional voice mail message

+Your real estate brochures are kicking in and they’re generating a lot of buzzes.
 Every once in awhile you’re not going to be able to answer a call, and it will go to voicemail.
 Make sure you have a professional voice mail message, something like: “Hello, you’ve reached Agent X. I’m unable to take your call right now.
 Please leave a message and I’ll get back to you as soon as possible”

 60. No goofy ringtones, please